NB x GMCL x ECB- Banner-01 1200.png

 8.3.2.1.1.1.

-it is essential that Clubs and Coaches recognise the “Duty of Care” obligations towards their young players.
+It is essential that Clubs and Coaches recognise the “Duty of Care” obligations towards their young players.

 8.3.2.1.1.2.